codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 * Using small images in the pipeline will make caching/restoring of pipeline steps much faster.

-You can see in the build logs if the images of your steps are found in cache or not.
+You can see in the [pipeline build logs]({{site.baseurl}}/docs/codefresh-yaml/steps/build/) if the images of your steps are found in cache or not.
 Here is an example of a cache hit:

 {% include image.html
 lightbox="true"